Alpha-Blend-Interactive/docs/docs/cck/lua/index.md

 # ChilloutVR Lua Scripting

-ChilloutVR uses a [slightly-modified version](https://moonsharp.org) of [Lua](https://www.lua.org/) to allow you to create dynamic, scripted behaviours.
+ChilloutVR uses a [slightly-modified version](https://moonsharp.org) of [Lua](https://lua.org/about.html) to allow you to create dynamic, scripted behaviours for in-game avatars, props, and worlds.

 !!!
 Note
-Keep in mind that it is spelled *Lua*, which is the Portugese word for *Moon*.
+    Keep in mind that the name of the language is spelled *Lua*, which is the Portugese word for *Moon*.
 Lua is not an acronym, but a proper noun.

 ## About Lua